Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Tooling Cost

-Sand casting is preferred when tooling flexibility matters more than maximum repeatability.
-Pattern-based tooling reduces entry cost and makes design revisions less expensive compared to permanent steel dies.
+Sand casting is preferred when tooling flexibility and lower entry cost matter more than maximum repeatability.
+Pattern-based tooling can reduce early investment and make design revisions easier than permanent die tooling.

 Part Size and Geometry

-Sand casting is the best fit for large, heavy, or core-intensive components.
-While investment casting supports detail, it is less suitable as part size increases or internal geometry becomes massive.
+Sand casting is often the better fit for large, heavy, thick-wall, or core-intensive components.
+Investment casting supports finer detail, but it becomes less practical as part size, wall mass, or casting weight increases.

 Surface Finish

-Sand casting is ideal when functional performance outweighs aesthetics.
-If the drawing requires Class-A cosmetic surfaces, die casting or investment casting should be considered to reduce finishing work.
+Sand casting is selected when structural function, material flexibility, and machining strategy matter more than smooth cosmetic appearance.
+If the drawing requires Class-A surfaces, die casting or investment casting may reduce finishing work.

 Tolerance Strategy